Who can benefit from Nutritional Therapy?

 Is Nutritional Therapy the same as Dietetics?
 For instance, does Nutritional therapy utilise the standard British Food Plate?

-No it is not.
-Dietetics base their dietary guidance on the British eatwell foodplate.
+No, it is not.
+Dietetics base their dietary guidance on the British Eatwell food plate.
 This is the icon we become familiar with in school and re-familiarised via newspaper articles and cereal boxes.
-It considers a one diet fits all approach: 15% protein, 15% dairy, 30% fruit and veg, 30% grains and other starches, 10% foods containing fat and sugar.
+It considers a one diet fits all approach: 15% protein, 15% dairy, 30% fruit and veg, 30% grains and other starches, 10% of foods containing fat and sugar.

-The main flaw with the British food plate is that it’s based on the long-standing received wisdom from the 1980’s, that fat makes you fat and carbohydrates are a harmless form of energy.
-We now know that both of these belief statements are falacy based upon limited data collated from data across 7 countries.
-22 countries were at the time researched however the data used to collate the BFP was cherry picked – with over-whelming evidence from the other 15 countries at the time dismissed.
-The conclusion was created that fat in the body creates fat in diet – the basis of Slimming World and other other lobbyists.
+The main flaw with the British food plate is that it’s based on the long-standing received wisdom from the 1980s, that fat makes you fat and carbohydrates are a harmless form of energy.
+We now know that both of these belief statements are fallacy based upon limited data collated from data across 7 countries.
+22 countries were at the time researched however the data used to collate the BFP was cherry-picked – with overwhelming evidence from the other 15 countries at the time dismissed.
+The conclusion was created that fat in the body creates fat in the diet – the basis of Slimming World and other lobbyists.

-Protein is undervalued and ALL carbohydrates are lumped together under on label.
+Protein is undervalued and ALL carbohydrates are lumped together under one label.

-Nutritional consultation and therapy considers the individual according to their metabolic type; do they take fat on the hip and thighs of around the middle – for instance?.
-Is the client prone to inflammatory conditions?, does the individual have high or low stomach acid?, what are their hereditary predispositions?
-All of these factors and many more are considered prior to putting together the individualised health protocol, which will include sounds dietary advice, recommended supplementation and perhaps further areas of investigation via functional medicine test-kits.
+Nutritional consultation and therapy consider the individual according to their metabolic type; do they take fat on the hip and thighs of around the middle – for instance?.
+Is the client prone to inflammatory conditions? does the individual have high or low stomach acid? what are their hereditary predispositions?
+All of these factors and many more are considered prior to put together the individualised health protocol, which will include sounds dietary advice, recommended supplementation and perhaps further areas of investigation via functional medicine test-kits.